 The DT1A form must be completed for all applications, and then the appropriate DT1B form should be chosen depending on how the medical device has been registered.
 Both forms need to be signed with a handwritten digitally uploaded signature from an identified senior person in the company.
 We require copies of the relevant certificates as detailed in the DT1B form.
-As both CE marked and UKCA marked products are accepted in the UK until June 2023, you should take care to ensure you use the form which correctly relates to your product.
+We are aware of the extended transition periods in place for complying with both the CE and UKCA marks, including the acceptance of expired CE certificates providing certain criteria have been met.
+It is the responsibility of the applicant to ensure they are meeting the transitional provisions for medical devices and in vitro diagnostic medical devices according to EU 2023/607, and the signature on the DT1A form will be indicative of this.
+You should take care to ensure you use the form which correctly relates to your product.
 Please refer to the MHRA website for the latest advice.